ORGANISATION NAMEAPC Microbiome Ireland

 APC Microbiome Ireland, founded in 2003 and coordinated by University College Cork (UCC), investigates the role of gut microbiota in human health and disease.
 APC’s mission is to ‘Link Irish science with industry and society through excellence in research, education and outreach in gastrointestinal health’.

 What is funded

 There are two calls under the APEX programme.
 The first call is now open with an extended submission deadline of 23rd April 2018, and a second call will open January 2019, with a closing date of April 9th 2019.
 There will be 10 fellowships awarded in each call.
 The call guidelines are available at http://apc.ucc.ie/apex/

 To be considered eligible, applicants must fulfill the following criteria:

 - Applicants must be Experienced Researchers.

-An experienced researcher must at the application deadline (1st call: 9th April, 2018), be in possession of a doctoral degree or have at least four years of full-time equivalent research experience in academia or industry.
+An experienced researcher must at the application deadline (1st call: extended deadline of 23rd April, 2018), be in possession of a doctoral degree or have at least four years of full-time equivalent research experience in academia or industry.